reyalpsirc/react-native-fabric-crashlytics/README.md

 fi
 ```

-Create an empty file named "sourcemap.js" on "PATH_TO_YOUR_PROJECT/ios" and drag and drop it to the project navigator on XCode, just below the "main.jsbundle" file.
+Create an empty file named **main.jsbundle.map** on "PATH_TO_YOUR_PROJECT/ios", drag and drop it to the project navigator  just below the "main.jsbundle" file on XCode and, on the popup that appears, uncheck all the targets.
 Once that's done, delete the empty file from the folder (but keep the reference on the project)

 Setup Android